ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

 ConvergePanel supports civic workflows with multi-model AI comparison, source review, disagreement analysis, and documented human review.
-It helps civic teams use AI more responsibly — not faster at the cost of accuracy.
+It helps civic teams use AI more responsibly — surfacing where research is well-supported and where it needs scrutiny — without requiring technical AI expertise.

 How it works

-1. 1Identify the civic research or communication question
+1. 1Identify the civic research or public communication question

 2. 2Submit the question through ConvergePanel for multi-model comparison

-3. 3Review model agreement and disagreement on claims and context
+3. 3Review model agreement and disagreement on claims, context, and source quality

-6. 6Apply human editorial review before using findings in public-facing work
+5. 5Apply human editorial and subject-matter review before using findings in public-facing work

 Use cases